New Course Development

 Loyola University and the Center for Experiential Learning encourage faculty members to use service-learning as a pedagogical tool in their courses.
 Typically 50 faculty members embed service-learning in their course each semester with 1200-1500 students participating actively in these courses.

 - Engaged Learning Requirement - All Loyola undergraduate students must complete one engaged learning course (at least 3 credit hours, designated in the course catalogue with “E”) in order to complete the graduation requirement.
 Many Loyola students choose to complete two or more engaged learning courses.
 Click here to learn more about the engaged learning requirement.

 To advance the mission of Loyola University Chicago to “expand knowledge in the service of humanity through learning, justice, and faith,” the university's engaged learning requirement asks faculty to embed experiential learning opportunities in courses to help students enhance their knowledge, skills, and values.
-If you are interested in proposing a new engaged learning course, please read further....
+If you are interested in proposing a new service-learning course, please read further....

-Criteria for Engaged Learning Courses
+Criteria for Service-Learning Courses

-Engaged learning courses include the following:
+Service-Learning courses include the following:

 Service-learning offers different structural models for faculty and their students to pursue academic, vocational, social, and civic learning outcomes.
 Academic service-learning experiences can be structured in several ways.